Tools4everBV/HelloID-Conn-SA-Full-Exchange-On-premise-Un-HideMailboxFromAddressList/readme.md

 ### Powershell data source 'Exchange-get-identity-hide-unhide'
 This Powershell data source runs a query to search for the mailbox.

-### Delegated form task 'Exchange On-premise Hide-UnHide from addresslist'
+### Delegated form task 'Exchange on-premise - Hide-UnHide from addresslist'
 This delegated form task will hide/unhide the mailbox from the GAL.

 ## Getting help